lightningdevkit/lightningdevkit.org/docs/key_management.md

 # Spending On-Chain Funds

 When a channel has been closed and some outputs on chain are spendable only by us, LDK provides a `util::events::Event::SpendableOutputs` event in return from `ChannelMonitor::get_and_clear_pending_events()`.
-It contains a list of `chain::keysinterface::SpendableOutputDescriptor` objects which describe the output and provide all necessary information to spend it.
+It contains a list of `sign::SpendableOutputDescriptor` objects which describe the output and provide all necessary information to spend it.

 If you're using `KeysManager` directly, a utility method is provided which can generate a signed transaction given a list of `
 SpendableOutputDescriptor` objects. `KeysManager::spend_spendable_outputs` can be called any time after receiving the `SpendableOutputDescriptor` objects to build a spending transaction, including delaying until sending funds to an external destination or opening a new channel.
 Note that if you open new channels directly with `SpendableOutputDescriptor` objects, you must ensure all closing/destination scripts provided to LDK are SegWit (either native or P2SH-wrapped).